A Severed Head: Adaptations

 With J.B.
 Priestley, Murdoch adapted her book for the stage.
 The play, directed by Val May, opened at the Theatre Royal, Bristol, in May 1963.
 In July 1963, it moved to the Criterion Theatre in London, for a run of 1,044 performances.
 In New York, after four previews, the Broadway production, also directed by May, opened on 28 October 1964 at the Royale Theatre, where it ran for only 29 performances.
 The cast included Sheila Burrell, reprising her role as Honor Klein, Robin Bailey again playing Martin Lynch-Gibbon, and Jessica Walter as Georgie.
+The Crest Theatre in Toronto, Canada produced the play in January 1965.

 The novel was also made into a 1970 film starring Claire Bloom, Lee Remick, Richard Attenborough and Ian Holm.
 The screenplay was written by Frederic Raphael.

 A five-part adaptation of A Severed Head by Stephen Wakelam appeared on the BBC Radio 4 series 15 Minute Drama in August 2015.
 The actors included Julian Rhind-Tutt as Martin Lynch-Gibbon, Helen Schlesinger as Honor Klein, and Victoria Hamilton as Antonia Lynch-Gibbon.